hawka11/pure-fsm/README.md

 Pure as in pure Java / Kotlin, no xml or gui to configure.

-The intention of this project is a simple & lightweight finite state machine (FSM).
+The intention of this project is a simple, lightweight yet distributed finite state machine (FSM).

 There are more advanced FSM / BPM frameworks out there but sometimes they can be seen as too heavyweight for certain applications.